Gia started creating stories long before she could write. And while she was encouraged to be creative, she was also expected to be practical.

 Following various turns as an English professor, translator and copy editor for UNESCO, she went back to her first love.

-After a few years of drafting, awkwardly querying, and completely floundering, she was accepted into the 2017 PitchWars class and nothing’s been the same.
-Her work has won awards and she signed with the Transatlantic Literary Agency in 2018 and she signed with Ballantine/Penguin Random House for publication in Fall 2021.
+After a few years of drafting and awkwardly querying, she was accepted into the 2017 PitchWars class and nothing’s been the same.
+Her work has won awards.
+She joined the Transatlantic Literary Agency in 2018 and she signed with Ballantine/Penguin Random House for publication in Fall 2021.